|Short Description:||Research Methods Psychology A|

 |School or Department :||School of Psychology and Counselling|

 |Student contribution band :||Professional Pathway Psych|

 |ASCED code :||090701 - Psychology|

 |Grading basis :||Graded|

 This course introduces the methods and statistics used to develop knowledge in the field of psychology.
 Topics covered include: operationalising theoretical constructs, internal and external validity, sampling and assignment, and an introduction to experimental and observational research designs, including participation in computer-assisted laboratory data collection.
 Data analysis techniques include measures of central tendency, chi-square tests, t-tests, correlation and regression as they pertain to psychological research.
 The concepts of statistical inference, decision making, and potential sources of error are also covered.
-The computer statistical package, SPSS, is used to develop practical analysis skills and enhance conceptual understanding.
+Real data is used to develop practical analysis skills and enhance conceptual understanding.
 Reliable access to a suitable computer and internet access is required as per Faculty of Health, Engineering and Sciences requirements.